 Business Benefits

-Why Should I Consult With a Financial Advisor in Los Angeles, CA to Help With My Small Business Retirement Plan?
+Do I Need a Financial Advisor in Los Angeles, CA to Help With My Small Business Retirement Plan?

-Opening small business retirement plans is complicated.
-While the federal government does not currently require any business to offer a retirement plan to employees, some states require businesses with a minimum number of employees to offer access to a retirement plan.
-Los Angeles, CA retirement consultants that are experienced in helping business owners create retirement plans are usually needed to not only make sure you get the benefits you're looking for, but that you follow frequently chancing tax and business laws.
+Opening small business retirement plans is not the same thing as setting up a personal account at your local Los Angeles, CA bank.
+While the federal government does not currently obligate any employer to offer a retirement plan to workers, some states require businesses with a minimum number of employees to offer access to a retirement plan.
+Los Angeles, CA retirement consultants that are experienced in helping business owners set up retirement plans are usually needed to not only ensure you and your employees get the most out of your plan, but that you abide by ever-changing tax and business laws.

-As your Los Angeles, CA retirement plan consultants for your small business, our advisers will:
+As your Los Angeles, CA retirement plan consultants for your small business, our team will:

-• Help you elect which plan works best for you and your employees, and which financial institution should house the assets
+- Help you choose which plan works best for you and your employees, and which financial institution should hold the assets

-• Assist you in setting up your plan, including creating a document that complies with IRS code, arranging a trust for plan assets, helping employees understand how specific of the plan apply to their retirement, and developing a record keeping system
+- Assist you in establishing your plan, including creating a document that complies with IRS code, establishing a trust for plan assets, helping employees understand the plan's terms, and implementing a record keeping system

-• Help educate your employees on your plan, its benefits, and how it can serve as a important aspect of their ongoing financial health
+- Help educate your employees on your plan, its benefits, and how it can serve as a part of their ongoing financial journey

-Correct Capital's Los Angeles, CA advisors hold ourselves to the fiduciary standard, meaning we are legally and ethically obligated to only offer advice based on what we believe is in your best interest.
-The only product we offer is trust.
-Schedule a consultation with a member of our advisor team today.
+Correct Capital's Los Angeles, CA advisors hold ourselves to the fiduciary standard, meaning we are obligated, by law and by regulatory oversight to do what's best for you and your employees.
+As an independent firm, we have the freedom and flexibility to tailor our offerings to best suit the goals of our clients.
+Request a consultation with a member of our advisor team today.

 Common Challenges and Solutions in Small Business Retirement Plans